NimaTorbati/PumaSubmit/README.md

 # Inference
-An example of how to run inference is shown in inference_offline.py:
+An example of how to run inference for 10 nuclei classes is shown in inference_offline.py:

 1. Download the model weights from the HuggingFace link and place them in: 'Docker/DockerTrack2/inference/'.